2015 Green Bay Packers season: Week 16: at Arizona Cardinals

-In this game, Aaron Rodgers suffered, what many call, the worst game of his career, as the Packers got destroyed 38–8 in Glendale to a good Arizona Cardinals team.
-The Packers would commit 4 turnovers in this game and Rodgers would be sacked a career-high 9 times.
+In this game, Aaron Rodgers had one of the poorest statistical performances of his career as the Green Bay Packers lost 38–8 to the Arizona Cardinals in Glendale.
+The Packers committed four turnovers, and Rodgers was sacked a career-high nine times.

-With the mistake-filled loss, the Packers fell to 10–5, and would have to face Minnesota the following week for the NFC North championship.
+With the loss, the Packers fell to 10–5 and would face the Minnesota Vikings the following week for the NFC North championship.